transdigiware/blockchain/howto/ibp-console.md

 - {{site.data.keyword.blockchainfull_notm}} Platform cannot be deployed on OpenShift clusters created using the {{site.data.keyword.IBM_notm}} Kubernetes service.
 - Your {{site.data.keyword.cloud_notm}} Kubernetes cluster must be version 1.11, 1.12, 1.13, 1.14, or 1.15.
 - If you do not want to use the default Bronze File storage that is pre-selected for you when you provision a Kubernetes cluster in {{site.data.keyword.cloud_notm}}, you can provision storage of your choice.
 See this topic on [Persistent storage considerations](/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage) to learn more.
-- If decide to include {{site.data.keyword.cloud_notm}} multi-zone support in your Kubernetes cluster, you must provision your own storage.
+- If you decide to include {{site.data.keyword.cloud_notm}} multi-zone support in your Kubernetes cluster, you must provision your own storage.
 See [Using Multizone (MZR) clusters with {{site.data.keyword.blockchainfull_notm}} Platform](/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-mzr) for more details.
 - You can preview the {{site.data.keyword.blockchainfull_notm}} Platform at no charge for 30 days when you link your {{site.data.keyword.blockchainfull_notm}} Platform service instance to an {{site.data.keyword.cloud_notm}} Kubernetes free cluster.
 Performance will be limited by throughput, storage and functionality. {{site.data.keyword.cloud_notm}} will delete your cluster after 30 days and you cannot migrate any nodes or data from a free cluster to a paid cluster.
 If you choose a paid Kubernetes cluster instead of the limited free cluster, you will incur charges for the Kubernetes service to your {{site.data.keyword.cloud_notm}} account.
 - Virtual Routing and Forwarding (VRF) is not supported.
 The {site.data.keyword.blockchainfull_notm}} Platform service is not compatible with accounts that are enabled for automatic global routing between subnet IP blocks.
 Similarly, Kubernetes clusters that are configured with private VLANs are also not supported.